 The Mighty House was designed in Seattle, Washington where homelessness service providers have had success using tiny houses due to their low cost, quick construction and transportability.
 The tiny houses are typically used as sleeping units while facilities for hygiene, cooking and gathering are located elsewhere on site.

 The design of the Mighty House is open source, meaning the documentation needed to build one is made freely available online for everyone to download, use and modify.
-The documentation package includes everything you'll need to start planning your own build: a construction manual with detailed instructions, a materials list with quantities and prices, and a three-dimensional digital model.
+The documentation package includes everything you'll need to start planning your own build: construction drawings, a construction manual with detailed instructions, a materials list with quantities and prices, and a three-dimensional digital model.

 The Mighty House is intended to be built both for community and by community.
 The construction manual includes step-by-step instructions that have been carefully written to promote safety and simplify fabrication, giving individuals and groups that may not have prior carpentry experience (volunteers, students, etc) the ability to construct a high quality dwelling.